MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-python-version-v0.md

 **`disableDownloadFromRegistry`** - **Disable downloading releases from the GitHub registry**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Disables downloading missing Python version from the [Github Actions registry](https://github.com/actions/python-versions).
+Disables downloading missing Python versions from the [Github Actions registry](https://github.com/actions/python-versions).
 This boolean should only be `true` if using a local installation of Python.
 <!-- :::editable-content-end::: -->
 <br>